keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 ## Open questions

-- [ ] The `state` property indicates the status of a problem.
-This property could be moved to an action, as proposed here: https://github.com/keptn/keptn/issues/1734
+- [ ] The `state` property indicates the status of a problem, which can be declared but is not required (default is `state: open`).
+This property could be moved to an action, as proposed here: https://github.com/keptn/keptn/issues/1734 Is it a problem or action property?
 - [ ] Do we need the `name` property for an action, since it might be redundant information to the `action` property.
 - [ ] How can we model a *rollback* action?
 Is this the type: *keptn-built-in* and a standard feature of the remedation-service?
 - [ ] How can the user write remediation actions for unknown problems?